KledEatsTacos/35-in-1-bat-file/README.md

-Hello,

-To make the daily tasks of IT professionals easier, I have combined 35 different commands into a single .bat file.
-This way, you can quickly perform the desired operation by simply typing its number [...]
+I’ve combined 35 different commands into a single .bat file to make IT professionals’ daily tasks easier.
+With this, you can quickly perform any task by simply entering its number.
+Tasks like Windows management, system maintenance, and network configuration are now much more convenient to handle.
+Whether you want to view hardware information, adjust network settings, or even perform system maintenance tasks like firewall configuration and RAM optimization, you can do it all with just a few clicks.

 This BAT file will become an indispensable tool for IT professionals, speeding up and simplifying management on the Windows operating system.
-Moreover, any command can be executed [...]

-Screenshot of the BAT file:
+What’s more, you only need to enter the relevant number to execute a command.

-To use the BAT file, you can follow these steps:
+Steps to use the BAT file:

 Open a blank text document.
-Paste the bat file codes I shared below into this document.
+Paste the BAT file code (shared below) into this document.
-Save the file with the Save As option.
-Name the file, for example, "35in1.bat" (make sure the extension is .bat).
+Save the document using the "Save As" option.
+Name the file something like 35in1.bat (make sure the extension is .bat).
-Important: For the commands in the bat file to work properly, you need to run the file as an Administrator.
-To do this, right-click on the file and select "Run as Administrator"
+Important: For the commands in the BAT file to work properly, you must run it as an administrator.
+To do this, right-click on the file and select "Run as Administrator."